What a Communication Specialist Can Do for Your Parish

 Yes, the role of a communication specialist will include the bulletin, but it should also consist of strategic planning and leadership, ensuring that the church vision and culture is being communicated in every aspect of your ministry.
 That the design, content, and overall message of your website matches that of your social media, email messages, and marketing materials like brochures, flyers, and connection cards.

-Find the Best Person for the Job
+How to Find the Best Person for Parish Communications

 Remember that all things are impossible until they aren’t!
 Start off by asking for volunteers from your parish to take over, grow, or begin from scratch a communication plan, but keep in mind that it should be someone with some type of experience.
 Do you have a member of your congregation who works in the communication field?
 Reach out and ask if they could devote a few hours to help create a marketing/communication plan, help train a volunteer on social media best practices, or help with curating content for the weekly email.